What Is a Heart Attack?

 - Fast or uneven heartbeat

 Symptoms can be different from person to person or from one heart attack to another.
-Women are more likely to have symptoms like an upset stomach, shortness of breath, or back or jaw pain.
+Women are more likely to have these heart attack symptoms:

 With some heart attacks, you won’t notice any symptoms (a "silent" myocardial infarction).
 This is more common in people who have diabetes.